ClintonYounge/My-Bookstore-Project/README.md

 - Contains individual book state, as well as a button to delete the book
 - Contains a list to renders individual books
 - Contains a form to create new books
-- Contains a navigation to link to the 2 routes you created
+- Contains a navigation to link to the 2 routes created
-- Contains a redux directory with reducers and actions.
+- Contains a redux directory with componenets and feature to recreate initial functionality with redux store.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>